-Day by day, the effects of all the chemo Joey had received the last couple months was causing her hair to get thinner and thinner, so on Tuesday she asked me if I would do the honors.
+Day by day, the effects of all the chemo Joey had received the last couple of months was causing her hair to get thinner and thinner, so on Tuesday, she asked me if I would do the honors.

 Our older daughters were still here, so they sat at the foot of Joey’s chair in the middle of the living room and held her hands as I took the clippers that she usually cuts my hair with, and followed through with her wishes.

 I wasn’t sure if it was a good idea or not.
 I kept telling her that maybe her body is resistant to the chemo drugs... and maybe her hair wouldn’t all fall out.
 I was hoping she could continue to look in the mirror and see herself, and not have to see a cancer-patient staring back at her.

 But she was insistent.
 Joey is nothing if not courageous.

 When it was done, and what was left of her pretty brown hair laid in clumps on the hard-wood floor... we all told her that she was beautiful.
 But I don’t think she believed us.